Functions in the pytch module

 Sounds

 Most sound functionality is accessed through Sprite methods.
-See the relevant part of the Sprites section for details.
-However, the function to stop all sounds from playing is in the pytch module:
+See the documentation in the Sprites section for details.

 pytch.stop_all_sounds()